Functional Design and Architecture (Second Edition)

 • My wife 🙂

-• Reviewers and readers who made a lot of suggestions how to improve the book.
+• Reviewers and readers who made a lot of suggestions on how to improve the book.

 • All my Patrons and supporters: